jonnypuma/repository.skippyrepo/README.md

 Skippy is a Kodi service that intelligently detects and can skip predefined video segments such as intros, recaps, ads, or credits using companion `.xml` or `.edl` files.

-Supports chaptered Matroska XMLs, enhanced EDLs with labeled action types.
+Supports chaptered Matroska XML files and Mplayer/Kodi style EDL files.

 It provides both automatic and user-prompted skipping, and integrates seamlessly into playback with customizable notifications and dialogs.